-Post Paid leave entitlement per annum Laboratory technicians Not less than 22 days irrespective of and specialist staff number of years of service Others Not more than 10 years service14 daysMore than 10 years service22 days while than to years service 22 days
+Post Paid leave entitlement per annun 1 Laboratory technicians and specialist staff Not less than 22 days irrespective of number of years of service Others Not more than 10 years service More than 10 years service 14 days 22 days

-- Staff members should be regarded as appointed before 1 June 2000 so long as - - (i) they remain in their present rank or get promoted to a higher rank in the same grade in their school; or - (ii) they are deployed to the same rank from one aided school to another under the same sponsoring body; or - (iii) they transfer to the same rank without a break in service within the aided school sector.
+- Staff members should be regarded as appointed before 1 June 2000 so long as - (i) they remain in their present rank or get promoted to a higher rank in the same grade in their school; or - (ii) they are deployed to the same rank from one aided school to another under the same sponsoring body; or - (iii) they transfer to the same rank without a break in service within the aided school sector.
 Transfer within a period of 45 days will not be taken as break in service.